-- How can big data-driven research be used to explain digital service or emerging technology adoption, usage, and impact behaviour based on mining user generated content (UGC)?
+- How can big data-driven research be used to explain digital service or emerging technology adoption, usage, and impact behavior based on mining user generated content (UGC)?

-- How can UGC be mined to explain user behaviour in socio-political contexts like opinion polarization, acculturation or communal changes?
+- How can UGC be mined to explain user behavior in socio-political contexts like opinion polarization, acculturation or communal changes?

 - How can user engagement or disengagement in digital platforms or technologies like wearables be measured and explained based on big data analytics?

 - How can we explain phenomena surrounding digital service usage, user migration and experiences based on network data (e.g. telecommunication services)?

 - How can we develop typology of users or organizations based on UGC from online communities, social media and digital platforms?

 - How can we explain relationships between organizations and other stakeholders based on UGC from digital platforms and online marketplaces and their impacts on engagement or disengagement?